-TABLE 5.16-2: TRANSIT CORRIDOR DEVELOPMENT USE SPECIFIC STANDARDS LOT WIDTH UP TO 250 FT.
+TAI BLE 5.16-2: T RANSIT CORRIDOR DEVELOPME NT USE SPECIFIC STANDARDS LOT WIDTH UP TO 250 FT.
 LOT WIDTH 250 FT.
-AND MORE BUILDINGS Mixed Use Building First story must be minimum of 15 ft. in height.
-Minimum 60% of the first floor facing any sidewalk between 2 and 9 ft in height must be clear windows and doors that allow views of interior space or product display areas.
+AND MORE BUILDINGS Mixed Use Building 1-First story must be minimum of 15 ft. in height.
+2-Minimum 60% of the first floor facing any sidewalk between 2 and 9 ft in height must be clear windows and doors that allow views of interior space or product display areas.
 The bottom of any window or product display area used to satisfy the transparency standard must not be more than 3 ft above the adjacent sidewalk.
-Buildings at the front setback must have a functional entrance door facing the transit corridor.
+3-Buildings at the front setback must have a functional entrance door facing the transit corridor.
 Entrances at corners are acceptable.
-First story must be minimum of 15 ft. in height.
-Maximum 360 ft. diagonal.
-Minimum 60% of the first floor facing any sidewalk between 2 and 9 ft in height must be clear windows and doors that allow views of interior space or product display areas.
+1-First story must be minimum of 15 ft. in height.
+2-Maximum 360 ft. diagonal.
+3-Minimum 60% of the first floor facing any sidewalk between 2 and 9 ft in height must be clear windows and doors that allow views of interior space or product display areas.
 The bottom of any window or product display area used to satisfy the transparency standard must not be more than 3 ft above the adjacent sidewalk.
-Buildings at the front setback must have a functional entrance door facing the transit corridor.
+4-Buildings at the front setback must have a functional entrance door facing the transit corridor.
 Entrances at corners are acceptable.
-Buildings more than 750 feet from the transit corridor may be 1 story.
-TOWNHOUSE/ APARTMENT BUILDING Street-facing door and stoops required for Townhouses.
-Apartment Buildings must have a functional entrance door facing the transit corridor.
+5-Buildings more than 750 feet from the transit corridor may be 1 story.
+Townhouse/ Apartment Building 1-Street-facing door and stoops required for Townhouses.
+2-Apartment Buildings must have a functional entrance door facing the transit corridor.
 Entrances at the corner of the Building are acceptable.
-Garage doors may not face any street.
-Street facing door and stoop required for Townhouses.
-Apartment Buildings must have a functional entrance door facing the transit corridor.
+3-Garage doors may not face any street.
+1-Street facing door and stoop required for Townhouses.
+2-Apartment Buildings must have a functional entrance door facing the transit corridor.
 Entrances at the corner of the Building are acceptable.
-Garage doors may not face any street.
-Maximum 360 ft. diagonal.
+3-Garage doors may not face any street.
+4-Maximum 360 ft. diagonal.
+BUILDING MIXED USE BUILDING Minimum frontage equal to Lot Width less 30 feet or 45 feet when adjacent to residential zoning Minimum 75% frontage BUILDING TOWNHOUSE/ APARTMENT BUILDING Minimum frontage equal to Lot Width less 30 feet or 45 feet when adjacent to residential zoning Minimum 70% frontage SITE ALL BUILDINGS 1-Buildings must have a public or private sidewalk adjacent to all sides with main entrances.
+2-When the site is more than 62,500 sq. ft., the site must be designed as blocks 250 feet on each side or as near as practical given the site shape, with sidewalks, plazas, or drives separating the blocks.
+MIXED USE BUILDINGS The portion of the first story within 100 feet of an intersection of public rights-of-way must be occupied by nonresidential use.
+The portion of the first story within 100 feet of an intersection of public rights-of-way must be occupied by nonresidential use.